httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

   created=1618884475;expires=1618884775
 ~~~

-Note that an HTTP message could contain multiple signatures, but only the signature parameters used for the current signature are included.
+Note that an HTTP message could contain multiple signatures, but only the signature parameters used for the current signature are included in this field.

 ## Creating the Signature Input String {#create-sig-input}